deepaksood619/deepaksood619.github.io/docs/about-me/faqs.md

 - I always had passion for building stuff, I was always an engineer, Always tried to solve problem myself, as far as I can remember from my early days
 - Excited when I first saw computers, used to play games, learned paint, logo, typing
 - Then the formal education killed it.
-- But then IIIT Delhi again sparked that passion where i saw that this programs really solved problems.
+- But then IIIT Delhi again sparked that passion where I saw that this programs really solved problems.
-- And also I excel at every place i am put, In IIITD, i was like in the bottom of pyramid and i needed to come to top, so I worked very hard there and tried to excel
+- And also I excel at every place I am put, In IIITD, I was like in the bottom of pyramid and I needed to come to top, so I worked very hard there and tried to excel
-- Same with Zenatix, and same with every company i have ever been.
+- Same with Zenatix, and same with every company I have ever been.
 I try to reach at top
 - Then there was no going back from there
 - From there onwards I loved building products and solving real world problems
 - Best and easiest way currently is to code@scale